 - Medicare Birthday Rule: The Medicare birthday rule allows consumers to change to an equal or lesser benefit Medigap policy within a 60-day window without medical underwriting (not available in all states).

-- What has changed in Medicare for 2022
+- What has changed in Medicare for the upcoming year

 - and much more!